Pullusb/GP_onion_peel/README.md

 0.6.5

 - fix: crash on edit > scrub > undo. assigning an empty gp data and deleting old ones early in the update seem to prevent unreferenced pointer.
-- code: removed unused file
+- code: cleaning and removed unused file

 0.6.4